Paul Watson (journalist): Biography

 Watson is also the subject of the Kennedy Award-winning play by Dan O'Brien entitled The Body of an American, staged in London in 2014.
 The collaboration led to O'Brien's book of poetry War Reporter, published in the U.S. and Europe in 2013.

 Paul Watson holds a Master's Degree from Columbia University's School of International and Public Affairs in New York.
 He was the South Asia bureau chief for the Los Angeles Times, where his coverage area included Afghanistan, Pakistan, India, and Iraq.
 He was Southeast Asia bureau chief, based in Jakarta when he left the Los Angeles Times to return to The Toronto Star in July 2009.
 He also served as Balkans bureau chief for the LA Times during his decade as a foreign correspondent with the newspaper.

 In 2015, Watson resigned from the Toronto Star, where he was a multi-media reporter covering the Arctic and Aboriginal beat.
-He also did foreign assignments in Afghanistan, Syria, Russia, and India in his second stint at The Toronto Star, which was then Canada's largest circulation daily newspaper.
+He also did foreign assignments in Afghanistan, Syria, Russia, and India in his second stint at The Toronto Star, which is Canada's largest circulation daily newspaper.
 He wrote that his resignation followed The Star's decision to kill an investigative story into the then Conservative government of Prime Minister Stephen Harper, which planned to use the historic 2014 discovery of the wreck of Sir John Franklin's flagship, HMS Erebus, for political propaganda.
 The story was then published by BuzzFeed and won a silver Canadian National Magazine Award for investigative reporting, as well as a silver Digital Publishing Award for long-form storytelling.

 Watson was the only journalist aboard CCGS Sir Wilfrid Laurier, a Canadian Coast Guard icebreaker, the lead vessel in the 2014 Victoria Strait Expedition, when archeologists aboard found Erebus in eastern Queen Maud Gulf, in the same area where Inuit had said for generations a large ship went down.
 Watson tells the story of the hunt for the lost Franklin Expedition in his 2017 book Ice Ghosts.